rackerlabs/rackspace-how-to/content/rackspace-email/create-a-custom-control-panel-site.md

     **Note:** For specific instructions on editing your DNS records, contact your DNS host.
 [Find your DNS host here.](/how-to/find-dns-host)

 The site now appears in the **Custom Control Panel** listing.
-After the DNS change is propagated, it has a green "locked" icon to the right of the name to show that the site is secure.
+After the DNS change is propagated, a green "locked" icon appears to the right of the name to show that the site is secure.

 <img src="{% asset_path rackspace-email/create-a-custom-control-panel-site/secured.png %}"/>